Julie Zikherman, MD

 School of Medicine

-To do so, our lab takes a range of creative approaches that span mouse genetics, cellular immunology, and genomics in order to address these questions.
-In particular, we have characterized and exploited novel reporter mice (NUR77-eGFP BAC transgenic) in which B cell receptor signaling drives expression of eGFP.
-This reporter serves as an in vivo sensor of both self and foreign antigen encounter, and serves to unmask enormous clonal heterogeneity among superficially uniform populations of B cells.
-Recent work has focused on dissecting the distinct roles of the IgM and IgD B cell receptor isotypes in regulating the immune responses of self-reactive B cells.
-Newer projects seek to define how NUR77 and related orphan nuclear hormone receptors of the NR4A family function to restrain activation of chronically antigen-activated B cells and to regulate B responses to foreign antigen.
+Our lab takes a range of approaches that span mouse genetics, cellular immunology, signal transduction, and genomics in order to address these questions.
+In particular, we have characterized and exploited reporter mice (NUR77-eGFP BAC transgenic) in which antigen receptor signaling drives expression of eGFP.
+This reporter serves as an in vivo sensor of both self and foreign antigen encounter, and serves to unmask enormous clonal heterogeneity among superficially uniform populations of lymphocytes.

 Education & Training